 The Age Prejudice in Tango

-Few years ago a friend of mine made a comment in a personal email to me after read one of my blog articles.
-Though I've kept the content private in respect of her concern at the time, I think it is time to "declassify" it now, because my last post, How to Get More Invitations in the MIlonga, generated a call for discussion on the men's part of the problem as well, and her comment is just about that.
-The following is her comment.
+A few years ago, a friend of mine made a comment in a personal email after she read one of my blog articles.
+Although I've kept the content private out of respect for her concerns at the time, I think it’s now appropriate to “declassify” it.
+My last post, How to Get More Invitations in the Milonga, generated a call for discussion on the men’s role in the issue, which is exactly what her comment addresses.
+Here is her comment:

-I have to admit the guilt I felt as I was reading her comment because until that moment I've never seriously thought about how deeply some women could feel because of the way they were treated by men, including myself.
-Though considered a refuge by many, the milonga is a bittersweet place in reality, where men and women come to tango together, yet our enjoyment of the dance is too often hampered by our own prejudice, arrogance and selfishness.
+I have to admit I felt guilty as I read her comment, realizing that until then, I’d never seriously considered how deeply some women are affected by the way they’re treated by men, myself included.
+Though many see the milonga as a refuge, it’s often a bittersweet place where men and women come together to tango, yet our enjoyment of the dance is too often hampered by prejudice, arrogance, and selfishness.

-I can't argue against human nature.
-Men are attracted to young, beautiful and sexy women, just as women are attracted to young, handsome and sexy men, and we all tango for pleasure.
-However, we should not let our human nature mislead us.
-A tango woman is not a life partner.
-Whether she is young, pretty and fertile is irrelevant.
-What matters is her values, understanding, taste, skills, experience, musicality and maturity as a tango dancer.
-These qualities take years of diligent study, training, practice and education to develop - ten years at least, in my opinion.
+I can’t argue with human nature.
+Men are attracted to young, beautiful, and sexy women, just as women are drawn to young, handsome, and attractive men; we all tango for pleasure.
+However, we shouldn’t let our natural inclinations mislead us.
+A tango partner is not a life partner.
+Whether she is young, pretty, or fertile is irrelevant.
+What matters is her knowledge, understanding, musicality, taste, skills, and maturity as a tango dancer.
+These qualities take years of diligent study, practice, and education - at least ten years, in my opinion.
 Tango is an adult dance.
-Most people do not start their tango journey until sometime in their adult life, probably after they've had their child-rearing responsibilities.
+Most people begin their tango journey as adults, often after completing their child-rearing responsibilities.
 By the time they truly get it, they are no longer young.
-That's why milongueros and milongueras are not young people.
-Yet in Argentina they are the status symbol.
-Tango dancers from all over the world come to Buenos Aires to dance with them.
+That’s why milongueros and milongueras are generally older, yet they’re regarded as symbols of tango status.
+Dancers from all over the world come to Buenos Aires to dance with them.

 October 18, 2015